OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 *   Issue report

 A workflow app, as it evolves, may outgrow its original design.
 For example, its scope may expand to require a feature that is not available in **Workflow Builder**, such as integration with an outside service like SAP or Salesforce.
 In this case, [the workflow app can be converted](https://success.outsystems.com/documentation/11/developing_an_application/create_case_management_and_workflow_apps/create_workflow_apps_with_workflow_builder/converting_a_workflow_builder_app_to_service_studio/) to **Service Studio**, where it can continue to be developed with all of the capabilities available in the OutSystems platform.

-### Experience Builder

-[Experience Builder](https://success.outsystems.com/documentation/11/developing_an_application/create_mobile_apps_with_experience_builder/) lets leaders, developers, and UX/UI designers create prototypes of pixel-perfect B2C mobile apps with great UX using a web interface.
-All generated code is built following best practices to ensure a sound and scalable architecture.

-<iframe src="https://player.vimeo.com/video/996612454" width="750" height="354" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">showing the Experience Builder feature in OutSystems.</iframe>

-While an app can be designed from scratch, **Experience Builder** includes templates to accelerate development for the following use cases:

-*   Mobile banking
-*   Customer insurance
-*   Product and checkout
-*   Patient healthcare

 Once stakeholders are satisfied with the user journeys of the mobile app, it can be [opened for further development](https://success.outsystems.com/documentation/11/developing_an_application/create_mobile_apps_with_experience_builder/extend_your_experience_builder_app_in_service_studio/) in **Service Studio**.